Nikon 7x50 IF WP SP (Prostar) Review

 The Zeiss 7x42 FLs are an increasingly rare breed – a modern 7x binocular.
 It’s interesting to summarise their differences from the Prostars here.

-· The Victorys have high-fluoride glass in the lenses and false colour is much better controlled.
+· The Victorys have high-fluoride glass in the lenses and so false colour is better controlled

-· The Victory FLs seem almost as bright to my older eyes.
+· The Victory FLs seem to go almost as deep on the night sky, due to my older eyes

-· Brightness is similar, perhaps even better in the Victorys which use special prisms that transmit as much light as the Prostars’ porros.
+· Daytime brightness is similar, because the Victorys use special prisms that transmit as much light as the Prostars’ porros

-· The Prostars generate more perfectly pinpoint stars.
+· The Prostars display more perfectly pinpoint stars

 The Nikon Prostars are an unusual binocular in today’s market.
 They are a classic 7x50 porro-prism design, but made with the finest materials and workmanship.
 What’s more, their very simplicity means there is little to go wrong and I’m sure that if they are looked after, these will still be giving someone not yet born nice views a century hence.